Rockhopper130/dbms_lab_endsem/README.md

  - Formulated the SQL database
  - Made a pipeline to transport the data to SQL database
  - Made a complete and easy to use frontend with multiple features
- - Queried the data to gather insights
+ - Queried the data to gather insights through PHP
  - Displayed the insights on the website
  - Made a README.md :)
  <hr>